evanmayer/hotspot/HOWTO.md

 ### K3

 Pucker factor 11.
-Gravity is working against you, and you're right on top of F1, but snug things down good and tight when mounting the mapper and you will be fine.
-I used a crescent wrench on the black slide-adjust nuts for this one.
-Be careful not to release the slide-adjust nuts when using the wrench.
+Gravity is working against you, and you're right above F1, but snug things down good and tight when mounting the mapper and you will be fine.
+I used a crescent wrench on the black slide-adjust nuts for this one, to get a lot of clamping force. _<span style="color:red">**Be careful not to release the slide-adjust nuts when using the wrench.**</span>_

 `python main.py ./data/input/geometry/K3.csv ./data/input/profiles/K3_<profile>.csv`